jckmgns/dots/README.md

 #### sync.bash

 Creates softlinks of all files located under `home/` in `$HOME`.
-Files which were already present are copied to `backup/`.
+Existing files are copied into a subfolder under `backup/`.